BZIvanov/Learning-ReactJS/09.Redux-sagas/readme.md

 - **all** - allows us to use multiple sagas.
 The logic is similar to Promise.all

 - **takeEvery** - the first parameter is the action we want to dispatch, the second parameter is the generator function to run.
-Everytime from the store is dispatched the action specified as first parameter, the generator as second parameter will be executed.
+Everytime from the store is dispatched the action specified as first parameter, the generator as second parameter will be executed. _NON-BLOCKING_

 Basically we can have one type of action in different reducers, so this is a use case for takeEvery.